-- 15.1 Any suspicion or concern that a child or young person may be suffering or at risk of suffering significant harm, MUST be acted on.
+15.1 Any suspicion or concern that a child or young person may be suffering or at risk of suffering significant harm, MUST be acted on.
 Doing nothing is not an option.
 Any suspicion or concerns will be reported without delay to the DSL or a Deputy.
 During term time the Designated Safeguarding Lead and/or a Deputy should always be available (during school or college hours) for staff to discuss any safeguarding concerns.
-However, if for whatever reason they are not available, the staff member will discuss their concerns as soon as possible with either - another senior member of staff or - the duty worker in the Help and Protection Team single point of contact (Multi-Agency Safeguarding Hub from Spring 2017)
+However, if for whatever reason they are not available, the staff member will discuss their concerns as soon as possible with either

+- another senior member of staff or - MASH Multi-Agency Safeguarding Hub